praveensiddu/aws/k3s-aws/README.md

   - security group to allow login to other hosts.
 - You can also verify that your keypair is present here https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:

+# What will be covered in this tutorial?
+Install K3s with loadbalancer and kubernetes dashboard.
+Get a certificate from lets encrypt and configure TLS for your cluster to ensure traffic between your browzer and K3s is encrypted.
+##
+Install K3S on ubuntu
+Point your domain DNS to the public IP of the EC2 instance you created.
+This is required to obtain certificate from lets encrypt.
+Create certi
+Obtain certificates

 # Install & configure
 Either use the fully automated approach or manually execute the commands
 ## Automated Approach